JLA: The Nail series: The Nail

 Twenty-four years ago, farmers Jonathan and Martha Kent experience a flat tire on their truck caused by a nail, which stops them from discovering a Kryptonian spaceship containing the baby Kal-El.
 In the present day, the Justice League consists of Batman, Wonder Woman, Aquaman, the Flash, Hawkwoman, the Atom, Martian Manhunter and Green Lantern.

-Journalist Perry White conducts an anti-metahuman propaganda campaign along with mayor of Metropolis Lex Luthor and deputy mayor Jimmy Olsen.
-After a battle with Amazo which resulted in the death of Hawkman, Oliver Queen (Green Arrow) became a bitter paraplegic who claims that the Justice League are aliens who are conspiring against humanity.
+Journalist Perry White conducts an anti-metahuman propaganda campaign, supported by mayor of Metropolis Lex Luthor and deputy mayor Jimmy Olsen.
+After a battle with Amazo which resulted in the death of Hawkman, Oliver Queen (Green Arrow) became a bitter paraplegic and conspiracy theorist, claiming that the Justice League are plotting against humanity.
 Metahumans are eliminated or captured one by one: first the supervillains and then teams such as the Doom Patrol and the Outsiders.

 The Joker liberates the prisoners in Arkham Asylum with energy-generating gauntlets which he uses to trap Batman and kill Robin and Batgirl.
 Catwoman attacks the Joker and frees Batman, who damages the Joker's gauntlets and snaps his neck on live television as Arkham explodes.
 Batman retreats to the Batcave with Catwoman while the Joker's murder tarnishes the Justice League's reputation.

 Metamorpho is brainwashed into killing the Thinker and Perry White and dies while trying to tell Martian Manhunter what happened.
 Green Lantern encounters the orbiting corpse of Adam Strange and discovers a force field around Earth that prevents anything from leaving the planet.
-The Flash saves Ra's al Ghul and the League of Assassins from an attack by Amazo while seeking the mastermind behind all of these events.
+The Flash saves Ra's al Ghul and the League of Assassins from an attack by Amazo while seeking the mastermind behind the events.

 Wonder Woman is framed for the destruction of the White House.
 Riots erupt soon afterwards and Luthor takes control of the United States, using flying masked robots called the Liberators to enforce the law.
 The members of the Justice League are captured by the Liberators (who are shown to be Bizarro-like clones of Kal-El) until Batman, the Flash and the Atom are left.